-Ko-jo Cue is one of Ghana’s fastest rising hip-hop acts, steadily perfecting his game and marking his turf on the Ghanaian rap scene.
+Ko-Jo Cue is one of Ghana’s fastest rising hip-hop acts, steadily perfecting his game and marking his turf on the Ghanaian rap scene.

-Ko-jo Cue is one of the few rappers on the scene who doesn’t fall strictly under neither Twi nor English labels.
+Ko-Jo Cue is one of the few rappers on the Ghanaian scene who falls neither under the Twi nor English tags.
 This is largely due to his impeccable lyrical ability in both languages.
-He switches between the two languages so often and so well, you might eventually fail to take note of the exact language he’s rapping in.
-On Kudi however, he goes in hard with an unadulterated Twi flow.
-Kudi is a street anthem which essentially tells us to keep grinding for that paper.
+He switches between the two languages so fluidly, you might eventually fail to take note of the exact language he’s rapping in.
+On “Kudi” however, he goes in hard with an unadulterated Twi flow.
+“Kudi” is a street anthem that essentially tells us to keep grinding for that paper.
 Production credit on this tune goes to DJ Abui.

-The commercially successful Lowkey was the first single off the tape.
-Ko-jo Cue’s effort on this joint was complemented by a catchy hook from Klu, a dope guest verse from E.L, and Kuvie’s mastery in producing the grooviest of instrumentals.
-It almost seems this joint was specifically designed in a lab for radio rotation!
+The commercially successful “Low-key” was the lead single off the tape.
+Ko-Jo Cue’s efforts on this joint were complemented by a catchy hook from Klu, a dope guest verse from E.L, and mastery in producing the grooviest of instrumentals.
+It almost seems this joint was specifically calibrated in a lab for radio rotation!